rafasumi/js-web-pokedex/README.md

 # js-web-pokedex
-Simple web application simulating a Pokédex.
+Simple web application simulating a Pokédex using Node.js and React.
 Made for studying purposes.